topjohnwu/Magisk/docs/guides.md

 In all scripts of your module, please use `MODDIR=${0%/*}` to get your module's base directory path; do **NOT** hardcode your module path in scripts.
 If Zygisk is enabled, the environment variable `ZYGISK_ENABLED` will be set to `1`.

+#### The `system` folder

+All files you want Magisk to replace/inject for you should be placed in this folder.
+This folder will be recursively merged into the real `/system`; that is: existing files in the real `/system` will be replaced by the one in modules' `system`, and new files in modules' `system` will be added to the real `/system`.

+There is one trick you can use: if you place an empty file named `.replace` in any of the folders, instead of merging its contents, that folder will directly replace the one in the real system.
+This can be very handy in some cases, for example swapping out an entire system app.

+If you want to replace files in `/vendor`, `/product`, or `/system_ext`, please place them under `system/vendor`, `system/product`, and `system/system_ext` respectively.
+Magisk will transparently handle whether these partitions are in a separate partition or not.

+#### Zygisk

+Zygisk is a feature in Magisk that allows advanced module developers to run code directly in every Android applications' processes before they are specialized and start running.
+For more details about the Zygisk API and building a Zygisk module, please checkout the [Zygisk Module Sample](https://github.com/topjohnwu/zygisk-module-sample) project.

 #### system.prop

 This file follows the same format as `build.prop`.
 Each line comprises of `[key]=[value]`.